Austin P. Campbell

 Mr. Campbell grew up in Plano, Texas, and graduated from Plano Senior High School.

-Mr. Campbell is currently licensed to practice law in the state of Tennessee.
-He is admitted to practice in Tennessee state court.
+Mr. Campbell is currently licensed to practice law in Texas and Tennessee.